 Follow ReCreate’s wonderful Creative Corner series of six-minute videos on creative reuse available here.

 These videos cover a range of themes to give you and your family an idea of different activities to take part in from the comfort of your own home.
-Whether you have access to ReCreate materials, or just working with items you have discovered around your house, these sessions are simple and easy to take part in.

 Follow the Rediscovery Centre’s Rediscover @ Home month-long video series here.
 Uploaded daily, these will go behind the scenes at the Rediscovery Centre and share tips on sustainability and upcycling, provide online tours of the centre and deliver some curriculum-led educational tutorials.